-The security situation in the Central African Republic (CAR) is perilous, and all travel is strongly advised against due to civil unrest, crime, and extreme risk to personal safety.
-Sectarian violence by armed groups, along with everyday criminal activities, poses significant threats such as armed robbery, aggravated homicide, battery, looting, and carjacking kidnapping, incidents, particularly outside the capital.
+The security situation in the Central African Republic (CAR) is perilous, and all travel is strongly advised against due to civil unrest, and extreme risk to crime, personal safety.
+Sectarian violence by armed groups, along with everyday criminal activities, poses significant threats such as armed robbery, aggravated homicide, battery, looting, kidnapping, and carjacking incidents, particularly outside the capital.